trlef19/MiCTS/README_en.md

 2. Install and launch MiCTS
-   - If you're lucky, Circle to Search will be triggered directly without LSPosed when launching MiCTS
+   - If you're lucky, Circle to Search will be triggered directly without root when launching MiCTS
+   - If nothing happened, most likely it's because Google disabled Circle to Search for your device (you can confirm by checking the message `Omni invocation failed: not enabled` in Logcat).
+Try the following **with root**:
-   - If nothing happened, then activate the module in LSPosed, enable `Device spoof for Google` in the [MiCTS settings](#how-to-enter-settings), and force restart Google
+     - Activate the module in LSPosed, enable `Device spoof for Google` in the [MiCTS settings](#how-to-enter-settings), and force restart Google
-   - If it still doesn't work, try clearing Google’s data, then launch Google and force restart it
+     - If it still doesn't work, then change `com.google.android.apps.search.omnient.device` flag `45631784` to true using [GMS-Flags](https://github.com/polodarb/GMS-Flags)

 3. Set up the trigger method